gravitational/teleport/rfd/0180-sso-mfa.md

 TODO: POC THIS

-Note: If possible, it would be best to open the SSO redirect URL in a pop up window rather than opening a new tab.
+Note: If possible, for the WebUI, it would be best to open the SSO redirect URL in a pop up window rather than opening a new tab.
 I'm leaving this as an implementation decision.

 ### User stories